The toolkit is for any individual, group or meeting wishing to explore or start taking action for change.

 The toolkit can be used in a number of ways.
-You might read the resources to inform and support your own action, explore them with a group you're already taking action with, or invite people from your meeting or another group to discuss a section that particularly interests you.
-We hope it sparks new ideas and encourages you in your action!
+You might read the resources to guide your own action, use them with a group you're already taking action with, or invite people from your meeting or another group to discuss a section that inspires you.

 Get in touch with Maya Williams (email@example.com or 020 7663 1056) if you do use the guides and have any success with your campaigns - or any questions!